DafetiteOgaga/betty_wrapper/README.md

 Lastly, restart your terminal or start a new session.

 Note: If you encounter the `env: 'perl'` error.
-Simply `pkg install perl`
+Simply `pkg install perl`.

 ### Usage